 LAURENCE CUMMINGS Musical Director

-Other opera productions he has conducted include Radamisto, L’Incoronazione di Poppea, Semele, Messiah and Orfeo for English National Opera, Giulio Cesare and The Fairy Queen for Glyndebourne Festival Opera, Giulio Cesare and Alcina at Gothenburg Opera, SALE for Opernhaus Zurich, Messiah at the Opera de Lyon, Vivaldi’s L’Incoronazione di Dario L’Olympiade and La Verita in Cimento for Garsington Opera, Ariodante and Tolomeo for English Touring Opera, Rodelinda for Opera Theatre Company in the UK, Ireland and New York, Alceste at the Linbury Theatre Covent Garden as part of the London Bach Festival, Caverlieri’s Rappresentatione di Anima e di Corpo, Eccle’s The Judgement of Paris and King Arthur in Croatia, Francisco António de Almeida’s La Spinalba and La Guiditta in Porto, L’Incoronazione di Poppea and Dardanus at the Royal Academy of Music.
+Other opera productions he has conducted include Radamisto, L’incoronazione di Poppea, Semele, Messiah and Orfeo for English National Opera, Giulio Cesare and The Fairy Queen for Glyndebourne Festival Opera, Giulio Cesare and Alcina at Gothenburg Opera, SALE for Opernhaus Zürich, Messiah at the Opéra de Lyon, Vivaldi’s L’incoronazione di Dario, L’Olympiade and La Verita in Cimento for Garsington Opera, Ariodante and Tolomeo for English Touring Opera, Rodelinda for Opera Theatre Company in the UK, Ireland and New York, Alceste at the Linbury Theatre, Covent Garden as part of the London Bach Festival, Cavalieri’s Rappresentatione di Anima e di Corpo, Eccles' The Judgement of Paris and King Arthur in Croatia, Francisco António de Almeida’s La Spinalba and La Guiditta in Porto, L’incoronazione di Poppea and Dardanus at the Royal Academy of Music.
 He made his US debut conducting Orfeo with the Handel and Haydn Society in Boston.

-His numerous recordings include the first recording of Handel’s newly discovered Gloria with Emma Kirkby and the Royal Academy of Music on BIS and recital discs of solo harpsichord music (including music by Louis and Francois Couperin) for Naxos.
-A solo disc of Handel arias with Angelika Kirschlager and the Basel Chamber Orchestra on Sony BMG was followed up by a recording of duets with Lawrence Zazzo and Nuria Rial, also with the Basel Chamber Orchestra, on Deutsche Harmonia Mundi.
-He conducts the English Concert and recorder player Maurice Steger in a disc of Corelli concertos for Harmonia Mundi.
+His numerous recordings include the first recording of Handel’s newly discovered Gloria with Emma Kirkby and the Royal Academy of Music on BIS and recital discs of solo harpsichord music (including music by Louis and François Couperin) for Naxos.
+A solo disc of Handel arias with Angelika Kirchschlager and the Basel Chamber Orchestra on Sony BMG was followed up by a recording of duets with Lawrence Zazzo and Nuria Rial, also with the Basel Chamber Orchestra, on Deutsche Harmonia Mundi.
+He conducts The English Concert and recorder player Maurice Steger in a disc of Corelli concertos for Harmonia Mundi.

 ADRIAN BUTTERFIELD Associate Director